GTkernel/Pocket/README.md

 * Software dependencies specified in the following sections including Docker

 ### Install Dependencies
 * This phase installs software dependencies.
+Root previleges required.
 (10 miniutes)
 ```
 cd scripts
 # To install dependencies to run cpu-based applications
-./install prerequisite --gpu=0 # --gpu=0 can be omitted.
+./install prerequisite --gpu=0 # --gpu=0 can be omitted. # if you're a root user
+sudo --preserve-env=USER ./install prerequisite --gpu=0 # if you're using sudo privilege as a regular user.
 # To install dependencies to run gpu-based applications, additionally cuda related dependencies have to be installed
 ./install prerequisite --gpu=1
 ```